top of page

 Small tools that help keep hands busy and bodies regulated

-Fidget tools can help children release nervous energy, stay focused, or calm their bodies during stressful moments.
+Fidget cubes and handheld tools can help children release nervous energy, stay focused, or calm their bodies during stressful moments.
 These tools are often helpful during schoolwork, car rides, appointments, or transitions.

 Common Options: